 If you choose to live on campus, complete an online housing application and submit with your $200 housing deposit.
 You will need your UNC Charlotte ID and email address located in the top right of your acceptance letter to apply for housing online.
 If you decide to live off campus, our search database will help you learn more about the area and your off-campus housing options.

 5. Review how your classes transferred to UNC Charlotte

 You may view your transfer credit evaluation online in your Future 49er Portal after you have been admitted.
 Click on Transfer Credit Report in your "To Do" List.
 View this page for help understanding your Transfer Credit Report.

 At the one-day Transfer SOAR (Student Orientation Advising and Registration) program, you will receive academic advising and register for classes.
 Students earning a second degree must contact your academic department to schedule an advising appointment prior to registering for classes.
 At SOAR, you will meet with your academic advisor, register for classes, take any necessary placement exams, and get your student ID card.
 You are encouraged to attend the earliest SOAR possible.

 7. SUBMIT HEALTH INSURANCE INFO AND upload your immunization records.

 Students are required to have health insurance and proof of immunization.
 You have the option to remain on your own insurance, or buy Student Blue Student Health Insurance.
 If you have health insurance coverage, you must submit a waiver of insurance or else you will be charged.
-You MUST upload your immunization record to the Student Health Center portal within 30 days of the start of classes or else you will have your registration canceled.
+Please upload your immunization record to the Student Health Center portal before you attend SOAR.
 High school transcripts most often do NOT contain the complete history required by the Student Health Center and the admissions office is not able to transfer copies of high school transcripts from admissions to the Student Health Center.